Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 Although its ingredients aren’t even similar to mustache wax, it still binds hairs, achieving the same result as a stiff-setting wax like Brother’s Love Clear.

 Apart from being cheap, Pritt Stick offers a safe-to-use, non-toxic, water-soluble alternative that washes out easily without damaging the hair.
-Ideal if you’ve been misled into buying balm instead of wax and can’t wait to see how you’ll look with an upturned curl.
+It’s ideal if you’re eager to see how you’ll look with an upturned curl, but were misled into buying a drugstore balm instead of wax.

 How to Combine Beard Balm and Mustache Wax